irJERAD/steph/content/post/believe.md

 ---

-Three, Three, 3,
+Three, Three, 3;
-the second,
+remember the second,
-always in threes.
+always three.

 Before we can have piece,
 Fertile hope,